SmolakK/HuMobi/README.md

 One of the known issues is related to crs metadata setting.
 It may happen, that giving the `crs` argument to `TrajectoriesFrame` does not assign it to the dataset.
 This is a well known GeoPandas library and Anaconda issue.
 Proper setting of the proj4 library solves this problem.

-Based on Dorregaray's answer from here: [StackOverflow question](#https://stackoverflow.com/questions/55390492/runtimeerror-bno-arguments-in-initialization-list/58009620#58009620), a solution is to edit the `datadir.py` file located in `...\Anaconda3\Lib\site-packages\pyproj`.
-It should be moved to `.../Anaconda3/Library/share`.
+Based on Dorregaray's answer from here: [StackOverflow question](#https://stackoverflow.com/questions/55390492/runtimeerror-bno-arguments-in-initialization-list/58009620#58009620), a solution is to edit the path in the `datadir.py` file located in `...\Anaconda3\Lib\site-packages\pyproj`.
+It should renamed to `.../Anaconda3/Library/share`.